10 Signs You're Too Afraid Of What Other People Think

 3. You lie.

 If you think your truth isn't welcome, you'll have a tendency to stretch the truth, withhold the truth, or flat-out lie.
-Not to single out any one gender, but this is particularly common among men who withhold the truth from women because they're afraid she'll melt down or reject him if he tells her the whole truth.
+This is particularly common among men who withhold the truth from women because they're afraid she'll melt down or reject him if he tells her the whole truth.
 If he dares to speak the truth about how he feels and what he thinks, often, she shames him. ("You think that other woman is hot?
 How dare you!"
-Sound familiar, sisters?)
+Sound familiar?)

 Of course, women are guilty of lying and men are guilty of shaming her truth, too.
 But in male/female dynamics, men can be particularly guilty of lying and women tend to get hurt if men are truthful and then shame them if they're not.
 It's lose-lose.
 We're better off dealing with our fear and finding the courage to love and respect each other's truth, without shame.